Table of Contents

 - Take a look at the areas listed here.
 Where do you think both you and your team have the greatest potential for improvement?
 Source: Echometer 1:1 Meeting Software

-The following check-in health surveys, which are answered on a scale, are particularly relevant for agile Scrum teams and software developers or engineers:
+The following check-in health surveys, which are answered on a scale, are particularly relevant for agile Scrum teams and software developers:

 - I scrutinize our work based on my understanding of our # team goals and the needs of our # customers.